Catastrophes: Insurance Issues

 - Residual Markets: In Florida, concentrated efforts to reduce the policy count of Citizens Property Insurance Company is paying off.
 The insurer of last resort’s policy count is now below one million for the first time since 2006.

 - Florida Hurricane Catastrophe Fund: The catastrophe fund offers the state’s property insurers reduced-cost reinsurance.
 Currently the fund has the capacity to provide $17 billion in coverage.
-Bills to shrink the amount of coverage available are being considered as well as a proposal to allow the fund to purchase private reinsurance.
-Although the reinsurance deal could raise premiums for property owners slightly, it would also reduce the risk of the state having to assess taxpayers if the fund ran out of money to pay insurers’ claims in the event of a major hurricane.
+Although a reinsurance deal could raise premiums for property owners slightly, it would also reduce the risk of the state having to assess taxpayers if the fund ran out of money to pay insurers’ claims in the event of a major hurricane.

 Megacatastrophes: The insurance industry tracks catastrophes to monitor claim costs, assigning a number to each catastrophe.
 Each claim arising from the event is tagged so that total industrywide losses can be tabulated.
 The term catastrophe is often used in the property insurance industry in a narrow way to mean a catastrophic event that exceeds a dollar threshold in claims payouts.
 This figure has changed over the years with inflation and the increase in development of areas subject to natural disasters.
 Starting in 1997 the catastrophe definition was raised from $5 million to $25 million in insured damage.